Abiola1140/LITA-CAPSTONE-PROJECT-/README.md

 1. What is the overall sales trend performance?
 2. What is the top-performing products?
 3. Which regions are contributing the most overall sales?
+ Other Interesting question:
+4. Which product has the highest quantity sold?

 ### Data Sources
 ---